 History gives us many examples of brilliant women who have changed the world.
-But how many of these female world-changers have been labeled “a genius?”
+But how many of these women world-changers have been labeled a genius?
 The word is so rarely associated with women that we have to question why.

-Here, we present 11 female geniuses, who surely deserve that recognition for their outstanding contributions to society.
+Here, we present 11 female geniuses who deserve infinite recognition for their outstanding contributions to society.

 Oh, and she is also said to have coined the terms “bug” and “debugging” in relation to computer problems, when an actual moth got trapped in her computer and interfered with its functioning!